Equisetum fluviatile

-Equisetum fluviatile, the water horsetail or swamp horsetail, is a vascular plant that commonly grows in dense colonies along freshwater shorelines or in shallow water in ponds, swamps, ditches, and other sluggish or still waters with mud bottoms.
-It is a perennial herbaceous species, growing 30–100 cm (rarely 140 cm) tall with erect dark green stems 2–8 mm in diameter, smooth, with about 10–30 fine ridges.
-At each joint, the stem has a whorl of tiny, black-tipped scale leaves 5–10 mm long.
+Equisetum fluviatile, the water horsetail or swamp horsetail, is a vascular plant in the horsetail family Equisetaceae.
+It is a perennial herbaceous pteridophyte that reproduces using spores.

+Description

+The green stems grow 50–150 cm tall and 2–8 mm thick.
+The leaf sheaths are narrow, with 15-20 black-tipped teeth.
 Many, but not all, stems also have whorls of short ascending and spreading branches 1–5 cm long, with the longest branches on the lower middle of the stem.
 The side branches are slender, dark green, and have 1–8 nodes with a whorl of five scale leaves at each node.

-The water horsetail has the largest central hollow of the horsetails, with 80% of the stem diameter typically being hollow.
+The water horsetail has one of the largest central hollows of the horsetails, with 80% of the stem diameter typically being hollow.

 The stems readily pull apart at the joints, and both fertile and sterile stems look alike.